siamahnaf/react-export/README.md

 - Copy any text to clipboard
 - Excel or Sheet to JSON converter

-### What's new on version 4.0.6
+### What's new on version 4.1.0
-- Added `onSuccess` and `onError` props to `ExportAsExcel`, `ExportAsPdf`, and `ExportAsCsv` component
-- Code optimizations
-- Remove file upload component from this package, Instead I create another package [@siamf/upload](https://www.npmjs.com/package/@siamf/upload) with more functionality and options.
-See the docs [here](https://www.npmjs.com/package/@siamf/upload)
-- Rename the component `ExcelToJsonConverter` to `ExcelToJson`
-- Huge API change for `ExcelToJson` component.
-For more details, read the docs for this component.
-- React 19 Support
+- Update `CopyTextClipboard` for managing copy status internally
-- Package Update
+- Update `CopyToClipboard` for managing copy status internally
+- Now you will `isCopied` return props for both component
+- Added new props `resetDuration` for resetting time of copy status

 # Installation